Last Updated on 2nd September 2023 by peppe8o

 - file_uploads needs to be ON. > OK BY DEFAULT

 - session.auto_start needs to be OFF. > OK BY DEFAULT

-- post_max_size and upload_max_filesize restrict the maximum file size that can be uploaded. > 8M and 2M by defalut
+- post_max_size and upload_max_filesize restrict the maximum file size that you can upload. > 8M and 2M by defalut

-Next list identify php modules and extensions needed or recommended.
-Bolded comments check if already installed with php7.3.
-Missing will be installed with the one line apt command at the end of list:
+The next list identifies PHP modules and extensions needed or recommended.
+Bolded comments check if already installed with php.
+We’ll install the missing ones with the one line apt command at the end of the list:

-- The xml extension is required. > ADDED BELOW (same as simplexml)
+- xml extension > ADDED BELOW (same as simplexml)